 J. Ernest Green is the Artistic Director of Live Arts Maryland and the Music Director of the Annapolis Chamber Orchestra and Annapolis Chorale.
-He served as a Cover Conductor with the National Symphony Orchestra at the Kennedy Center for the Performing Arts, where he worked with such artists as Metropolitan Opera star Denyce Graves, Sir James Galway, Pinchas Zuckerman, Stanislaw Skrowaczewski.
-He recently received acclaim for conducting the National Symphony Orchestra for a subscription weekend with a last minute call when Bill Conti was unable to appear – he had less than 20 minutes to prepare the program!
-He regularly worked with and conducted for Marvin Hamlisch, most recently with the Philadelphia Orchestra and the National Symphony.
-This past fall he was the Musical Advisor for the Memorial Concert for Marvin Hamlisch at Juilliard and worked with Mike Nichols, Liza Minnelli, Aretha Franklin, Lang Lang, Kevin Cole, Maria Friedman and Barbra Streisand.
+He served as a Cover Conductor with the National Symphony Orchestra at the Kennedy Center for the Performing Arts from 2001-2012, where he worked with such artists as Metropolitan Opera star Denyce Graves, Sir James Galway, Pinchas Zuckerman, Stanislaw Skrowaczewski.
+He received acclaim for conducting the National Symphony Orchestra for a subscription weekend with less than 20 minutes to prepare the program when Bill Conti was unable to appear!
+He regularly worked with and conducted for the late Marvin Hamlisch.
+In January 2013, he conducted the Pittsburgh Symphony Orchestra’s tribute to Mr. Hamlisch, featuring Idina Menzel, Robert Klein, Lucie Arnaz, Maria Friedman and Brian D’Arcy James.
+In fall 2012, he was the Musical Advisor for the Julliard Memorial Concert for Mr. Hamlisch, where he worked with Mike Nichols, Liza Minnelli, Aretha Franklin, Lang Lang, Kevin Cole, Maria Friedman and Barbra Streisand.

 Known for his adventurous and creative programming as he pushes the boundaries of the concert hall, Mr. Green has created several “fusion” programs combining standard concert repertoire with popular and contemporary music, which he has lead with orchestras both here and abroad.
 In addition, he has received acclaim for his concert productions of operas and other stage works, among them Verdi’s “La Traviata,” “Sweeney Todd,” and, Rodgers and Hammerstein’s “South Pacific.”
 He has also been engaged to develop similar programs for other orchestras.
 Mr. Green also created a new concert production of “Don Giovanni,” which premiered in 2010.
 Referring to his creativity and innovation in and beyond the concert hall, The Baltimore Sun recently said, “Green should be commended for his downright prodigious programming.”